vibhorgupta-gh/shinigami/README.md

   - Ensure that you do not already have a process running on port `4000` of your localhost.
 If you do, kill that process using `kill -9 <pid>`.

-  - To generate a code coverage report, run `npm run test:report`.
-This project uses [nyc]() for codecov.
-Nyc is a beautiful package recommended by `istanbul` itself.
+  - To generate a code coverage report, `npm run test:report`.
+This project uses [nyc](https://www.npmjs.com/package/nyc) for codecov. `nyc` is a beautiful package recommended by `istanbul` itself.

   - To run syntax and linting tests, run `npm run lint`.
 This project uses `eslint` for linting standards.